What Codecs Should I Use?

 Many users reported troubles with codec packs.

-Our advice is: Always use tools like MediaInfo or GSpot and try to install only the codecs you need.
+Our advice: if you choose to install a codec pack, always use tools like MediaInfo or DXVA Checker and try to install only the codecs you need.
 Almost all packs give you the option to select the codecs before installation.